He has ridden camels through the Sahara desert, sailed around the Great Barrier Reef, and communed with the jungle tribes of the Amazon rainforest.

 Go beyond the Golden Triangle in India with these tips from Elena Sheppard and discover these six hidden gems.

-Shivya Nath shares her tips on the three deserts of India: Trans-Himalayas, White Salt Desert of Kutch and the Sandy Desert of Rajasthan.
+Shivya Nath shares her tips on India's three diverse but equally spectacular deserts: Trans-Himalayas, White Salt Desert of Kutch and the Sandy Thar Desert in Rajasthan.